-Off-the-job training is one of the essential components of a quality apprenticeship.
-It is a statutory requirement in order to receive government funding.
+Off-the-job training is one of the essential components of a quality apprenticeship, and it’s a statutory requirement in order to receive government funding.
 An apprentice must spend at least 6 hours per week for the duration of the programme on off-the-job training.

 The purpose of off-the-job training is to help achieve the knowledge, skills and behaviours required for the apprentice to succeed in their apprenticeship.
 It does not include the training received by the apprentice for the sole purpose of enabling them to perform the work for which they are employed.

 The training must provide new learning to the apprentice.
 Examples of off-the-job training include:

 - Practical engagement – role play